<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=157037044873909&amp;ev=PageView&amp;noscript=1">

 • Genital rash or redness

-If you notice any of the symptoms above with an abnormal vaginal odor, it’s in your best interest to contact your doctor and schedule an appointment.
-You might even be able to schedule a virtual care visit with your provider!
-Click here to learn more.
+If you notice any of the above symptoms accompanied by an abnormal vaginal odor, it’s in your best interest to contact your doctor and schedule an appointment.

 Feminine Hygiene Best Practices

-• Do not use douches, unless instructed by your doctor.
-Douches and other products like feminine deodorants and sprays can alter a healthy vagina’s pH levels, causing an overgrowth of harmful bacteria, leading to infection.
+• Do not use douches or other products like feminine deodorants and sprays as they can alter a healthy vagina’s pH levels, causing an overgrowth of harmful bacteria, leading to infection.

-• Wash your vaginal area with warm water and a small amount of mild unscented soap.
+• Wash your vaginal area with lukewarm water or a small amount of mild unscented soap.

-• Concerning sexual intercourse: use a condom to prevent contact between semen and vaginal fluids; use only unscented and non-flavored lubricants.
+• Use a condom during sexual intercourse to prevent contact between semen and vaginal fluids.

-• Consider wearing cotton underwear, which is less likely to hold moisture and makes it more difficult for smell-producing bacteria to build up.
+• Wear cotton underwear, which is less likely to hold moisture and makes it more difficult for smell-producing bacteria to build up.

 • Avoid tight-fitting clothing, including thongs, which can collect fecal matter that can reach the vagina and cause infections and odors.

-• Consuming probiotics like yogurt can help prevent yeast infections and reduce vaginal odor by keeping your vagina’s pH levels in order.
+• Consume probiotics like yogurt, which may help prevent yeast infections and reduce vaginal odor by keeping your vagina’s pH levels in order.

-• Staying well-hydrated helps keep bacterial overgrowth and stress-related sweat in check.
+• Drink enough water and stay well-hydrated to help keep bacterial overgrowth and stress-related sweat in check.

 • See your Moreland OB-GYN doctor annually for your wellness visit and in between if you have any concerns.

-A healthy ‘you’ starts with understanding the signs and symptoms of concerning feminine issues.
-If you have any questions about feminine odor or good hygiene practices, contact the team at Moreland OB-GYN today, and we’d be happy to help you.
+A healthy ‘you’ starts with understanding the signs and symptoms that may indicate an issue.
+If you have any questions about vaginal odor or good vulvar and vaginal hygiene practices, contact the team at Moreland OB-GYN today, and we’d be happy to help you.

 Request An Appointment With Our Caring Providers